 Use this time well.

-For example, start practicing your self-tape skills now, so as the new paradigm of auditioning arrives, it’ll be second nature.
+And start practicing your self-tape skills now.
+The new paradigm of auditioning has arrived.
+Make it second nature.

 Self Tapes Are Here to Stay